Documentation Revision Date: 2019-06-14

-This dataset includes 306 data files: 153 ICARTT (*.ict) and 153 NetCDF (*.nc) files.
-The ICARTT and NetCDF files contain the same data.
-All ICARTT files have detailed header information and follow the standards established and summarized in the ICARTT File Format Standards V1.1.
+This dataset includes 26 data files in NetCDF (*.nc) format.
+Files are organized by merge type (based on sampling interval) and flight campaign (Atom 1, 2, 3 or 4).
 NetCDF files are structured as GeoTrajectory files, where the observations for a flight segment are connected along a one-dimensional track in space, with time increasing monotonically along the track.

 File Naming Conventions: